 Below is a snapshot of the workout stats for your rides from the Peloton App.

+I can't bring you this Peloton bike review without going over their digital app.
 With your subscription, you can also take your classes anywhere.
+(I sound like an infomercial).
 If you don’t have the actual Peloton bike but you are somewhere with a spin bike, you can use the app on your phone or iPad to take the classes on any bike.
-Not only that but in addition to the cycling classes, the digital membership has tons of other options as well including audio for outdoor runs, treadmill classes, bootcamp, cardio, strength and yoga.
+Not only that but in addition to the cycling classes, the digital membership has tons of other options as well including audio for outdoor runs, treadmill classes, bootcamps, cardio, strength, yoga, pilates and barre.
 These options are perfect for days when I don’t feel like thinking about what to do.
 Instant workout!
+I utilize the app constantly as Peloton has quickly become my preferred source of working out!

 That being said, while regular spin bikes are cheaper, they’re also a lot less fun!
-I personally think it’s worth it.
+For me personally, the Peloton bike is worth it.
 The overall experience I get on that bike has me looking forward to cardio and that my friends, is no easy feat.
 I have found something I thoroughly enjoy and that keeps me coming back for more.
 I can ride on my own terms, my own schedule and hand select my classes without driving down to a studio and paying $20-30 per class.
 In my opinion, the bike ends up paying for itself!
 There are financing and interest free options that can help out too.
-If you do decide you want a bike, I have a referral code that gets you $100 off accessories. (enter code: BZSQP9 at checkout!)
-Once you have an account and ride a few times you will also be set up with your own code to refer your friends and you get $100 to their boutique items which is pretty cool!
+If you do decide you want a bike, you can use code 8QYKKT for $100 off accessories you add to your cart.
+Once you have an account and ride a few times you will also be set up with your own link to refer your friends and you get $100 to their boutique items which is pretty cool!

 Right now, I have the digital subscription.
 I am lucky enough that my complex gym has the bike but let me tell you, if I ever move, my first purchase is going to be a Peloton bike!
 Hopefully this Peloton bike review was helpful if you're considering taking the plunge!